bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 The best price prediction model was the Support Vector Machine (SVM) - not the Ensemble.
 The SVM had a Root Mean Square Error (RMSE) of 31.85 and an R-Squared (R2) of 0.99, which is incredible.
 Our cutoffs for acceptable RMSE and R2 scores in a model were RMSE < 131.4 and R2 > 0.6, which SVM satisfied.
 Overall this was a successful price prediction model.
 For details on why the RMSE and R2 were chosen, as well as their cutoffs, read the "How to Evaluate the Models" section, close to the end of the README.

-## Necessary MTG Terminology for the Reader
+## Necessary MtG Terminology for the Reader

 There are a few things that the reader will need to understand in order to understand this README.